mickelsamuel/gym/README.md

 3. **Workout History & Recommendations**
    - Track workouts by sets, reps, and weight.
-   - Automated suggestions for the next workout’s weight or reps based on history.
+   - Automated suggestions for the next workout's weight or reps based on history.

 4. **Custom Workout Plans**
-   - Create lists like “Chest Day” or “Legs Day”.
+   - Create lists like "Chest Day" or "Legs Day".
    - Add or remove exercises within these lists.

 5. **Favorites**